pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 more at varying levels of success.

-Now, I must note that I don't mean to disparage these efforts especially when done for fun or to learn a new language; however, if often seems they end up being used in tools or services used by the wider community.
+Now, I must note that I don't mean to disparage these efforts especially when done for fun or to learn a new language; however, it often seems they end up being used in tools or services used by the wider community.
 Then as the specification slowly evolves and original authors move on, developers are stuck maintaining multiple implementations if they want to keep the related tools or